|Get your colonoscopy in 4 easy steps!|

 Why is the cost of a colonoscopy significantly lower through the program?

 ColonoscopyAssist was founded on the principle that more people will get screened if the procedure is made affordable.
-The cost of a colonoscopy is kept artificially low through the program to encourage underinsured individuals to get screened.
-The lower rate is achieved through physicians and facilities that partially donate their time and services to help the communities around them.
+The cost of a colonoscopy is low through the program to encourage underinsured individuals to get screened.
+The lower rate is achieved through physicians and facilities that have agreed to see patients through the program to help the communities around them.
 The wonderful physicians that participate in the program are the real ones to thank.

 Will the procedure hurt?

 How do I get started?

 Getting started is simple.
 Visit our Request an Appointment page.